KyberCritter/Classify-Them-All/README.md

 # Classify Them All

 Predicting the in-game statistics of Pokémon characters from in-game statistics and image colors.
-For an analysis of methodology, results, and more, read the paper, `Classify Them All Report.pdf`.
+For an analysis of methodology, results, and more, read the paper, `reports/Classify Them All Report.pdf`.
+For a simplified explanation of the project, read the presentation, `reports/Classify Them All Presentation.pdf`.

 ## License

 (c) 2025 Scott Ratchford.

-`ST-545-Project` is licensed under the MIT License.
+`Classify Them All` is licensed under the MIT License.
 See `LICENSE.txt` for details.

 ## Abstract